 Now that I’m an adult and work as an instructional designer, I still like to get smart.
 Except now I get SMART when creating learning objectives.
 In learning and development circles, SMART is an acronym (fancy word!) that represents 5 different criteria to determine if you’ve got a good learning objective.
 According to the SMART method, your learning objectives should be:

-Your Guide to Writing SMART Learning Objectives
+How to Write SMART Learning Objectives

 If it’s good for learning objectives to be SMART, it helps to know what the letters in SMART stand for.

 So here it goes.

 Specific: Use clear, direct language to tell the learner exactly what he or she should learn and what he or she should be able to do after the training.
 Don’t be vague, unclear, or misleading.